School

 • Weekly content grids map each element of new learning to each day, week and term for the duration of the programme.

-• Lesson templates, Prompt cards and How to videos ensure teachers all have a consistent approach and structure for each lesson.
+• Lesson templates, prompt cards and ‘How to’ videos ensure teachers all have a consistent approach and structure for each lesson.

 Ensuring reading for pleasure

-‘Reading for pleasure is the single most important indicator of a child’s success.’
-(OECD 2002)
+‘Reading for pleasure is the single most important indicator of a child’s success’ (OECD 2002).

-‘The will influences the skill and vice versa.’
-(OECD 2010)
+‘The will influences the skill and vice versa’ (OECD 2010).

-We value reading for pleasure highly and work hard as a school to grow our Reading for Pleasure pedagogy.
+We highly value reading for pleasure and work hard as a school to grow our reading for pleasure pedagogy.

 • Every classroom has an inviting book corner that encourages a love for reading.
 We curate these books and talk about them to entice children to read a wide range of books.

-• In Nursery/Reception, children have access to the reading corner every day in their free flow time and the books are continually refreshed.
+• In Nursery/Reception, children have access to the reading corner every day in their free-flow time and the books are continually refreshed.

-• The school library is made available for classes to use at protected times.
+• The school library is made available for classes to use.
 Children across the school have regular opportunities to engage with a wide range of Reading for Pleasure events (book fairs, author visits and workshops, national events etc).

 Impact